-Migraine is a neurological disease
+Migraine is a Neurological Disease

 I am hypersensitive to light, sound, touch, smell, heat, cold, weather, stress, hormones, and more.
 I get triggered by things people would never notice.
-Once I’m triggered my brain becomes more sensitive.
+Once I’m triggered, my brain becomes more sensitive.
 Once I have had a migraine, I am at a higher risk for another one since my sensitivity is heightened.
 This often throws me into a cycle because of medication rebound and my hypersensitivity not calming down.
-It is very complex and difficult to deal with.
+It is very complex and challenging to deal with.

 The brain is a very tricky thing.
 A migraine brain seems impossible!